 \begin{conjecture} For all $0\leq \alpha\leq \frac{1}{2}$ the lower asymptotic density of primes that satisfy \ref{main} is at least $\frac{1}{2}$.
 In other words, the inequality \ref{main} holds for majority of prime numbers:

 \end{conjecture}

-We were able to prove Conjecture 1 for rational $\alpha$ with small denominator and also for all real $\alpha$ inside small neighbourhood of the point $\frac{1}{3}$.
+We were able to prove Conjecture 1 for rational $\alpha$ with small denominators and also for all real $\alpha$ inside a small neighbourhood of the point $\frac{1}{3}$.
 So, our two main results are as follows:

 \begin{theorem} Conjecture 1 holds for all rational $\alpha\leq \frac{1}{2}$ with denominators in the set $\{1,2,3,4,5,6,8,12\}$. \end{theorem} \begin{theorem} Conjecture 1 holds for all real $\alpha$ satisfying $\frac{1}{3}-2\cdot10^{-6}\leq \alpha\leq \frac{1}{3}+2\cdot10^{-6}$. \end{theorem}